Ben Tulfo: TV, radio, and print

-In 1994, Ben was the brains behind the TV show Isumbong Mo Kay Tulfo and was aired on RPN-9.
-Mon hosted the program but after its successful launch, Ben left the show.
-Then in 1997, he launched Philippines Most Wanted (patterned closely to America's Most Wanted) on PTV-4 but later expanded from TV to radio (through DZXL (defunct)).
+In 1994, Ben conceptualized the television program Isumbong Mo Kay Tulfo and was aired on RPN-9.
+His brother Ramon hosted the program but after its successful launch, Ben left the show.
+By 1997, he launched Philippines Most Wanted (patterned closely to America's Most Wanted) on PTV-4 but later expanded from TV to radio (through DZXL (defunct)).
 The program was hosted together with his brother, Raffy.
 However, after a year of hosting Philippines Most Wanted, he left the program which in turn, leaving Raffy to go solo.

 Ben later returned to the field of broadcast media in 2001.
-His program, “Bahala si Tulfo” (Now BITAG Live) was later offered a mid-morning time slot by DZME.
-He was later offered to be the Editor in Chief for Manila Standard, then he wrote his column for "Saksi Ngayon", a sister publication of Manila Standard.
+His program, Bahala si Tulfo (Now BITAG Live) was later offered a mid-morning time slot by DZME.
+He was later offered to be the editor-in-chief for the Manila Standard, then he wrote his column for Saksi Ngayon, a sister publication of the Manila Standard.

-While BST Tri-Media was conceived in 2002, he became a columnist for Philippine Star's Tagalog counterparts: "Pilipino Star Ngayon" and "Pang Masa".
+While BST Tri-Media was conceived in 2002, he became a columnist for Philippine Star's Tagalog counterparts: Pilipino Star Ngayon and Pang Masa.
 As of 2017, he is still writing for these columns.

 On July 4, 2005, UNTV Channel 37's Daniel Razon offered him to join UNTV and be one of their anchors.
-He became one of the hosts of Pilipinas, Gising Ka Na Ba? which was immediately followed by Bahala si Tulfo from 9 AM to 10:30 AM after What's Up Doc?.
+He became one of the hosts of Pilipinas, Gising Ka Na Ba? which was immediately followed by Bahala si Tulfo from 9 a.m. to 10:30 a.m. after What's Up Doc?.
 It was also simulcast at DZME.

 Erwin later joined Ben at UNTV in 2006.
-Bahala Si Tulfo was later renamed to Tulfo Brothers: Bahala si Ben at Erwin.
+Bahala si Tulfo was later renamed to Tulfo Brothers: Bahala si Ben at Erwin.
 However, in June of the same year, Erwin left to host Isumbong Mo – Tulfo Brothers at RPN-9.
 Ben went solo again and renamed the show back to its original title.

 In 2011, TV5 offered Ben to co-anchor with his two other brothers for T3.
 In addition, Ben offered TV5 his Pinoy US Cops to be shown at TV5's sister television station AksyonTV.

 2013 was a rough year for TV5 as it faced ailing finances.
 This does not stop him from staying as a talent-host for T3 together with Erwin and Raffy.
 However, T3 officially folded up in April 2016.
 This caused the brothers to part ways with separate commitments within the network.

 In June 2017, Ben and Erwin decided to cut ties with TV5.
-He also pulled out BITAG Live and later moved to PTV-4.
+He also pulled out BITAG Live and later moved to PTV.